KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

   - On "File Format" field drop-down, choose "JSON"
   - Then, click on the "save" tab at the top-left to save the pipeline
   - Click "Run" tab at the top to run pipeline.
-Data is Successfully copy from Google CSE end point to Lakehouse DB
+Data is Successfully copied from Google CSE end point to Lakehouse DB

 ![Screenshot 2024-09-15 221748](https://github.com/user-attachments/assets/589bdf88-db34-4237-b56d-1cb8ab14bd45)

 ## Data Transformation
 In the data transformation phase, we will be processing our data using two different Spark Notebooks to transform extracted data from CoinMarketCap API and Google CSE API respectively.